sampsyo/home/_drafts/autoreduction.md

     $ bril2json < problem.bril | cargo run -- -p false false

 I started by just putting this command into a shell script, `interesting.sh`.
-[Shrink Ray][] our script to work from any directory, so I used an absolute path to the executable:
+[Shrinkray][] our script to work from any directory, so I used an absolute path to the executable:

     #!/bin/sh
     bril2json < $1 | /Users/fabian/Documents/cu/bril/brilirs/target/debug/brilirs -p false false

-I also used `$1` for the filename; Shrink Ray passes the current version of the test file as an argument there.
+I also used `$1` for the filename; Shrinkray passes the current version of the test file as an argument there.
 Following the [C-Reduce][] tradition, interestingness tests use a counter-intuitive (but extremely useful) convention: